 Sigmund Freud was born in Freiberg, Moravia in 1856, the oldest of eight children.
-His family moved to Vienna when Freud was just four years old.
-He studied at a preparatory school in Leopolds tadt where he excelled in Greek, Latin, history, math, and science.
+His family moved to Vienna when Freud was four years old.
+He studied at a preparatory school in Leopoldstadt where he excelled in Greek, Latin, history, math, and science.
 His academic superiority gained him entry into the University of Vienna at the age of seventeen.
-Upon completion, he went on to pursue his medical degree and studied for seven years to earn his doctorate.
+Upon completion, he went on to pursue his medical degree and PhD in neurology.

-Freud became a resident at the medical center of Vienna, where he studied psychiatry under Theodor Meynert.
-Although behavior was recognized as a symptom of the construct of the brain, Freud later changed the way behaviors were viewed.
-Eventually he redirected his residency focus to the pursuit of neurology, studying hypnosis under Jean-Martin Charcot.
-In 1886, soon after he wed Martha Bernays, Freud opened his first medical practice and began specializing in the field of neurology.
-Freud soon determined that hypnosis was an ineffective method to achieve the results he desired, and began to implement a form of talking therapy with his patients.
+After working with Joseph Breur at the Vienna General Hospital, Freud traveled to Paris to study hypnosis under Jean-Martin Charcot.
+When he returned to Vienna the following year, Freud opened his first medical practice and began specializing in brain and nervous disorders.
+Freud soon determined that hypnosis was an ineffective method to achieve the results he desired, and he began to implement a form of talking therapy with his patients.
 This method became recognized as a “talking cure” and the goal was to encourage the patient to tap into the unconscious mind and let go of the repressed energy and emotions therein.
-Freud called this function “repression” and felt that this action hindered the development of emotional and physical functionality, which he referred to as “psychosomatic.”
+Freud called this function repression and felt that this action hindered the development of emotional and physical functionality, which he referred to as psychosomatic.
 The element of using talk therapy eventually became the foundation of psychoanalysis.

 Contribution to Psychology